mrmgee/driven3/src/services/car-audio-alarms/remote-start-power-locks-windows/index.md

     position: 0px 0px
     text: With some quality actuators and a bit of wiring we can get you opening your doors, and trunk remotely in no time.
 Sometimes it’s the little things that make a difference in the drive and not fumbling for the door key can be one of them.
     slidelayout: 1
+  - pattern: sec-2col-pos2
+    title: GPS monitoring for your car
+    subtitle: Tuned to perform
+    image: ./src/_images/Klassic_Keyless_entry_system.jpg
+    altText: Klassic Keyless entry system
+    position: 0px 0px
+    text: The systems we install can allow you to track your car wherever it is - wherever you are in real time.
+You can set up a geo-fence so if the car ever leaves an area, it alerts you instantly.
+Solid piece of mind and a reduction in insurance rates… easy call.
+    slidelayout: 1
   - pattern: sec-faq-accordion
     title: Wiring and Elecrical FAQs
     subtitle: